anantSinghCross/pothole-detection-system-using-convolution-neural-networks/README.md

 ## Future Work

 If, in future, I work on this project, I will most likely work on finding out the number of potholes in a particular frame of the video feed and also creating bounding boxes around the potholes so that they are identifiable.

+### Note

+Since the dataset is web-scrapped from Google Images it is highly inconsistent.
+Therefore, it is recommended to use a proper dataset for training the model.
+There are a few good pothole datasets on kaggle but I didn't use them due to their huge size.